teepha/pizza_place/README.md

 * Get  a single order detail for a user
 * Get order history for a user
 * Admin can add more menu to the list
-* More test cases, maybe unit testing can be added

 ## How To Use